-9. (1) A person who does anything declared by any provision contained in this Part to be unlawful is guilty of an offence and liable on conviction thereof to a fine not exceeding $\pounds 1,000$.
+9. (1) A person who does anything declared by a provision in this Part to be unlawful commits an offence.
+Penalty: A fine of $\pounds 1,000$ .

-(2) If a person convicted of an offence under this Part (hereinafter in this subsection called "the present offence") has previously been convicted of a like offence and, in the opinion of the court convicting him of the present offence, the circumstances of the present offence are similar to those of an offence under this Part of which he has been previously convicted, such court may on convicting him of the present offence order that any telecommunications equipment or apparatus in his possession and used or operated by him in or in connection with the present offence shall be forfeited to the Crown.
+(2) If a person convicted of an offence under this Part ("the present offence") has previously been convicted of a like offence and, in the opinion of the court convicting the person of the present offence, the circumstances of the present offence are similar to those of an offence under this Part of which the person has been previously convicted, the court may on convicting the person of the present offence order that any telecommunications equipment or apparatus in the person's possession and used or operated by the person in or in connection with the present offence is to be forfeited to the Crown.

-PART III

-TELECOMMUNICATIONS UTILITIES
+PART III TELECOMMUNICATIONS UTILITIES